The Winds of War: Plot

 In 1939 Navy Commander Victor "Pug" Henry has been appointed US Naval attaché in Berlin.
 During the voyage to Europe aboard SS Bremen, Victor befriends a British radio personality, Alistair Talcott "Talky" Tudsbury, his daughter, Pamela, and a German submarine officer, Commodore Grobke.
 In the television version, he also meets German General Armin von Roon.
-In the book he only meets Von Roon later at a Berlin dinner party.
+In the book he only meets von Roon later at a Berlin dinner party.
 Von Roon becomes the viewpoint character for the German side of the war and witnesses the German government's worsening persecution of the Jews.

 Pug quickly recognizes—through his work as the attaché—that Nazi Germany is intent on invading Poland.
 Realizing that this would mean war with the Soviet Union, he concludes that the only way for Germany to safely invade is to agree not to go to war with the Soviets.
 Pug submits a report back to Washington—going over his supervisor's head—which predicts the Nazi–Soviet non-aggression pact before it is signed.
 When the pact is made public, Pug's report draws him to the attention of President Roosevelt, who asks the Navy Commander to be his unofficial eyes and ears in Europe.
-Although this new assignment again delays his desired sea command, it gives him the opportunity to travel to London, Rome, and Moscow where he meets Winston Churchill, Benito Mussolini, and Iosif Stalin in addition to Adolf Hitler, whom he met in Berlin.
+Although this new assignment again delays his desired sea command, it gives him the opportunity to travel to London, Rome, and Moscow where he meets Winston Churchill, Benito Mussolini, and Joseph Stalin in addition to Adolf Hitler, whom he met in Berlin.

 Due to Pug's increasing amount of travel and his aversion to many of the cultural events which are enjoyed by his wife, Rhoda, she spends increasing amounts of time alone.
 Through Pug, she meets a widowed engineer named Palmer (Fred) Kirby, who later will be involved in the first phase of the Manhattan Project.
 Rhoda and Palmer begin to spend time together attending the opera and other events, but soon this leads to a romantic relationship.
 For his part, Pug begins a platonic but very close and borderline romantic relationship with Pamela; however, he cannot decide to leave his wife Rhoda for her.

 After having finally obtained command of a battleship, USS California, he leaves for Pearl Harbor from Moscow, where he has discussed Lend-Lease issues and observed a battle.
 He flies over Asia and spends time in Manila listening to the radio broadcast of the annual Army–Navy football game.
 When his flight is approaching Pearl Harbor, they receive the message that an attack is under way.
 Arriving at the base, they see the burning ships, including his own.

 Pug's three children each have their own story lines.
 His older son, Warren, is a United States Naval Academy graduate who enters Navy Flight School in Florida.
 His daughter, Madeline, begins a job in a radio company.